resonator

 Building

-This will generate a resonator.uf2 file in the build/ directory.
+This generates resonator.uf2 in the build/ directory.